Hazman3512/Hazman3512/README.md

 ## Hi there 👋

-### I am Hafiz, a student at NUS-ISS, taking a graduate diploma in Systems Analysis.
-Feel free to reach out if you want to collaborate :muscle:
+* I am Hafiz, a student at NUS-ISS, taking a graduate diploma in Systems Analysis.
+Do reach out to me if you want to collaborate :raised_hands:
+*
+*